 Augsburg University’s Riverside Innovation Hub is reaching out to faith communities in and near the Twin Cities to create learning partnerships around ministry with young adults.
 This is a collaborative effort sponsored by Augsburg University’s Christensen Center for Vocation and supported by Lilly Endowment, Inc.

-The first round of applications closed in the Spring of 2018 and all funded partnerships have been selected for Track 1.
-However, our Track 3 option will remain open throughout the remainder of the project – Dec.
+The first round of applications closed in the Spring of 2018 and all funded partnerships have been selected for Primary Learning Partners (Track 1).
+However, our Periphery Learning Partnership (Track 3) option will remain open throughout the remainder of the project – Dec.
 2021.
-Track 3 faith communities commit to be learning partners with the Riverside Innovation Hub and with the other Track 1 and Track 3 faith community partners at the table.
+Periphery Learning Partners commit to be learning partners with the Riverside Innovation Hub and with the other Primary and Periphery faith community partners at the table.
 This includes a commitment to:

 - Complete and submit the application.